Nathaniel Bacon (Virginia colonist): Early life and education

-Immigration to Virginia
+Relocation to Virginia

-Since his cousin and namesake Nathaniel Bacon was a prominent colonial leader and friend of governor William Berkeley, Bacon initially settled in Jamestown, the capital.
-By 1675 Bacon was himself appointed to the governor's council.
+Since his cousin and also namesake Nathaniel Bacon was a prominent colonial leader and a good friend of governor William Berkeley, Bacon initially settled in Jamestown, the capital.
+By 1675, Bacon was himself appointed to the governor's council.
 Berkeley's wife, the former Frances Culpeper, may also have been Bacon's cousin by marriage.

 Bacon's Rebellion

-Before the "Virginia Rebellion" (as it came to be called) began in earnest in 1674, some freeholders on the Virginian frontier demanded that Native Americans, including those in friendly tribes living on treaty-protected lands, should be driven out or killed.
+Before the "Virginia Rebellion" (as it came to be called) began in earnest in 1674, some of the freeholders among the American Virginian frontier demanded that American Indians, including those in friendly tribes living on treaty-protected lands, should be driven out or killed.
 Historians have noted that the hatred among the settlers towards the Native Americans is a historically underrepresented catalyst of Bacon's Rebellion, as the rebellion was equally about "violently [displacing] Indians" and "[exploiting] that hatred" as it was about changing frontier policy in Virginia.
 They also protested against corruption in the government of Governor Berkeley, which has been described as "incorrigibly corrupt, inhumanely oppressive, and inexcusably inefficient, especially in war".

 Predating Bacon's Rebellion, the Anglo-Powhatan Wars instituted the distinct hierarchical separation and selfishness between the Indians and the Virginians that would eventually mold into the basis for the subduing of the Indians during Bacon's Rebellion.
 Following a raid by Doeg Indians in Stafford County, Virginia, which resulted in the deaths of two white settlers associated with a trader named Thomas Mathew (whom later reports found regularly "cheated and abused" Indians), a group of Virginia militiamen raided settlements of the Susquehannock tribe, instead of the Doeg tribe, including some across the Potomac River in Maryland.
 Maryland Governor Calvert protested against the incursion, and the Susquehannocks retaliated.
 Maryland militia under Major Thomas Trueman then joined Virginia forces (now led by John Washington and Isaac Allerton), and attacked a fortified Susquehannock village.
 After five chiefs accepted the Maryland leader's invitation to parley, they were slaughtered, an action which provoked later legislative investigations and reprimands.
 The Susquehannocks retaliated in force against plantations, killing 60 settlers in Maryland and a further 36 in their first assault on Virginia soil.
 Then other tribes joined in, killing settlers, burning houses and fields and slaughtering livestock as far as the James and York rivers.